Digital Communications and Technology Net

 Definitely avoid 446.000 altogether.
 This is the National Calling Frequency for 70cm.
 446.500 and 446.520 are “General Simplex” frequencies.
 Others many want to use these for simplex QSOs or other itinerant purposes so please don’t park your node on any of these three frequencies.
 Also note that 432.000-439.999 MHz is allocated to weak signal, Amateur Television and digital emissions only.
 440 is tough given the lack of simplex allocations.
 It’s a truly stuffed band!

 Perhaps just as important as which frequency you choose for your node is setting the PL/CTCSS tones.
-In Santa Barbara and Ventura counties, DO NOT use 131.8 or 88.5 127.9 or 131.8 Hz as a tone for your node.
+In Santa Barbara and Ventura counties, DO NOT use 131.8 or 88.5 127.9 Hz as a tone for your node.
 Picking almost anything else will ensure that you don’t inadvertently open the receiver of a repeater on the same or nearby frequency.

 If you are interested in these FM VoIP nodes, consider the ClearNode and SHARI projects.